dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-cloudflare-workerskv.md

   wrangler kv:namespace create <NAME>
   ```

-  The output will contain the ID of the namespace, for example:
+  The output contains the ID of the namespace, for example:

   ```text
   { binding = "<NAME>", id = "123456789abcdef8b5588f3d134f74ac" }